artefactual-labs/AIPscan/README.md

 ## Celery

-Celery is installed as a Python module dependency during the initial AIPscan requirements import command: `pip install -r requirements.txt`
+Celery is installed when you run `uv sync`.

 To start up Celery workers that are ready to receive tasks from RabbitMQ:

 * Open a new terminal tab or window.
 * Navigate to the AIPscan root project directory.
-* Activate the Python virtualenv in the AIPscan project directory so that the Celery dependency gets automatically loaded: `source venv/bin/activate`
+* Install dependencies if you have not already (`uv sync`).
 * Enter the following command:
-  `celery -A AIPscan.worker.celery worker --loglevel=info`
+  `uv run celery -A AIPscan.worker.celery worker --loglevel=info`
 * You should see terminal output similar to this to indicate that the Celery task queue is ready: